Redhouane/cyclop/README.md

 - `TWITTER_ACCESS_TOKEN_SECRET`

 ### Keywords entry
-You have to give your 10 keywords in the `cli-args.txt` a the root of the project.
+You have to give keywords in the `cli-args.txt` a the root of the project.
 These keywords will be gotten by the project command line interface.

 ### Run the bot